uncomputable/zkp-workshop/README.md

 ## Running

-Run jupyter on the command line which will open a browser window.
-Then select a chapter to read.
+Run Jupyter on the command line.

 ```
 jupyter notebook
 ```

+A browser window will open.
+Then select a chapter to read.

-## Structure
+## Recommended chapter order

-There are many ways through this workshop.

-Look at what interests you, what is new to you, and skip the rest.

-Chapters 01 to 09 are foundations of elliptic curves and interactive proof systems.
-We also cover what zero-knowledge and other terms mean.
-This is a good place to start.

-Chapters 10 to 19 are about how ZKP can be applied to graph problems.
-These problems are pretty simple compared to other applications.
+Start with the [foundations on interactive proofs](https://github.com/uncomputable/zkp-workshop/blob/master/foundations/interactive_proofs.ipynb).
+This is a must read.

+Read at least the TL;DR of the [foundations on elliptic curves](https://github.com/uncomputable/zkp-workshop/blob/master/foundations/elliptic_curves.ipynb).

+Then look at the [Schnorr identification protocol](https://github.com/uncomputable/zkp-workshop/blob/master/easy/schnorr.ipynb), which is one of the easiest ZKPs.

+From there you can choose between [games](https://github.com/uncomputable/zkp-workshop/tree/master/games) or [graph problems](https://github.com/uncomputable/zkp-workshop/tree/master/graphs).

+You will need the [foundations on commitments](https://github.com/uncomputable/zkp-workshop/blob/master/foundations/commitments.ipynb).

 ## Extras

-### Hardness of discrete logarithm
+### Hardness of the discrete logarithm

 See how the curve points jump in 2D space as you iterate through the curve.